 It took approximately two years to gather the relevant signatures required to trigger the Community Governance Review for the creation of the new Bingley Town Council.
+Approximately 1900 signatures were gathered in the end.
 Apart from the large logistical challenge of gathering such signatures, there was also the matter of neutralising ward Councillor and Bradford Councillor opposition to the creation of the new Town Council ahead of the completion of the Community Governance Review.
+The support of ward councillors was critical early on in the campaign; and the support of enough Bradford councillors needed to support the campaign in the final Full Council vote to ensure that the council would be created.
 Due to this, the BCCG are currently undertaking an appreciative enquiry process of residents in the town.
 Party politics has also been an issue and the ongoing need to minimise its involvement in the campaign.
 There was a point - particularly late in 2015 - when it appeared as though the campaign would not succeed for a lack of Councillor support from Bradford Council.